erichmenge/signed_form/README.md

 Of course, you're free to continue using the standard `form_for`. `SignedForm` is strictly opt-in.
 It won't change the way you use standard forms.

+## More than just Convenience &mdash; Security

+SignedForm protects you in 3 ways:

+* Form fields are signed, so no alteration of the fields are allowed.
+* Form actions are signed.
+That means a form with an action of `/admin/users/3` will not work when submitted to `/users/3`.
+* Forms views are digested (see below).
+So if you remove a field from your form, old forms will not be accepted despite a valid signature.

+The second two methods of security are optional and can be turned off globally or on a form by form basis.

 ## Requirements

 SignedForm requires: